Cam Kennedy

-Campbell ("Cam") Kennedy is a Scottish comics artist.
+Campbell "Cam" Kennedy is a Scottish comics artist.
 He is best known for his work on 2000 AD, especially the flagship titles Judge Dredd and Rogue Trooper.

 Biography

 Following work in commercial art in his hometown of Glasgow, Kennedy went freelance and worked as an illustrator on D.C.
-Thomson's Commando, a well-known British war comic, between 1967 and 1972, before leaving comics altogether to become a professional fine artist.
+Thomson's Commando, a British war comic, between 1967 and 1972, before leaving comics altogether to become a professional fine artist.
 Kennedy's work has been described as gritty, energetic, chunky and raw.